 Now that we know how Hardware Firewalls work, I’ll talk a bit Software Firewalls.
 To be honest, Software Firewalls do not need a whole lot of explanation because most of us are aware of it and are already using it.
 Like I said in the Hardware Firewall section if the user is not tech savvy and if they choose to allow a connection that has Malware behavior, it could ruin the entire network and put the company in risk with data security.
 That’s where software firewall comes into the picture, as here can we block both incoming and outgoing connections and setup trusted rules so these accidents can be avoided.
 Firewall vendors constantly research in this matter and see out updates as and when required, so the chances of your computer getting compromised are slim.

 It’s a confusing job to pick a complete Internet Security solution that is just right for you.
 When you search in forums, you can see a flaming debate, where each member is defending their favorite ones.
 You’ll be lost in these debates ending up more confused than when you started.
 The rule is to set your priorities straight.
 Create a list of things you want.
 For example, do you want a free Firewall solution or paid one?
 What features you need in your Firewall, What additional features are required, like say Antispam, Web Protection, Malware scanner, Antivirus, etc. Do you want to go in for an Internet Security Suite?
 Once you decide, then compare the features.
 I for one use Windows Firewall.
 The the only drawback I find it has is that, by default, it allows all the outgoing connection.
-So I used an additional application called Windows Firewall Control by Sphinx – which we can set up to block all the outgoing connection and also the setup rules for the ones we want, with a simple click.
-They have both a free version and professional paid version, but Free version is more than enough.
+So I used an additional application called Windows Firewall Control – which we can set up to block all the outgoing connection and also the setup rules for the ones we want, with a simple click.
+They have both a free version and professional paid version, but the free version is more than enough.
 Windows Firewall Control and Windows Firewall Notifier are other two freeware you could check out.